97 Steel Line for Professor Landois

 lives and works in New York, USA

-Carl Andre laid out 97 flat, square steel plates in a line on a hill by Aasee lake.
+Carl Andre laid out 97 flat, square steel plates in a line on a hill near Aasee.
 As a strip running along the ground that visually mediates between the adjoining woods and the sheet of water, the line could also be walked on by visitors.
 The imagined trajectory of this line would have extended across the shore and the lake into the centre of Münster.

 This artist also participated in: 1987